forecast-lab/SSAE_tf2/README.md

 The weights of the trained model will be saved in the `model` folder, and the forecast values will be saved in `path/to/data_XXXXXX-xxxxxx.csv`.

+#### Changing arguments

+You can modify the arguments in the script files.
+For example, `--model` and `--horizon` let you specify the model and the forecast horizon, respectively.
+The descriptions of all available options can be accessed via the command:

+	python3 main.py -h

 #### Running the script in different modes

-The default argument `--mode training` let you train and evaluate the model.
-In addition, there are
+The default argument `training` mode let you train and evaluate the model.
+In addition, there are `prediction` mode that allows you to forecast from past data and `evaluation` mode that allows you to load the pretrained weights and evaluate the model on the test set.
+We have prepared the scripts for these modes, namely `Providence_predict.sh` and `Providence_eval.sh`, as well as the pretrained weights for all three models in the `model` folder.

-	--mode prediction

-to make a forecast from a single stream of past data and

-	--mode evaluation

-to load the pretrained weights and evaluate the model on the test set.
 To use these two modes, you need to specify the location of the pretrained weights using `--load` option.
 For example, the weights of SSAE that makes forecast over the next three days on Providence dataset are stored in `pvd_ssae_3.h5`

 	--load model/pvd_ssae_3.h5